 Whether your intended speakers have a subwoofer or not is irrelevant.
+Check out my top recommendations for subwoofers for every budget based on actual testing in realistic home environments.
 Either way you should expect deep bass that is noticeable at any volume.

 Treble is the high end of the sound wave spectrum, and a good set of speaker should continue to give clear treble regardless of the volume.

 High quality speakers should have little or no distortion of sound when you turn them right up.